CZERTAINLY/CZERTAINLY-Helm-Charts/charts/api-gateway-kong/README.md

-# API Gateway - HAProxy - CZERTAINLY
+# API Gateway - Kong - CZERTAINLY

 > This repository is part of the commercial open-source project CZERTAINLY.
 You can find more information about the project at [CZERTAINLY](https://github.com/3KeyCompany/CZERTAINLY) repository, including the contribution guide.